 The discussed induction cooker circuits are truly simple and uses just a few active and passive ordinary components for the required actions.

-Learn how to design your own customized induction heater cooktop:
+Update: You may also want to learn how to design your own customized induction heater cooktop:

 Designing an Induction Heater Circuit - Tutorial